Author Archives: alicja

 https://tarasin.pl/katalog-wystawy-alicji-bielawskiej-i-teresy-starzec-cwiczenia-z-uwaznosci/

-The Clothed Home, Lisbon Architecture Triennale 2022
+The Clothed Home.
+Tuning in to the Seasonal Imagination, Lisbon Architecture Triennale 2022

-The Clothed Home, Lisbon Architecture Triennale 2022
+The Clothed Home.
+Tuning in to the Seasonal Imagination, Lisbon Architecture Triennale 2022

 Lisbon Architecture Triennale 2022